bayprogrammer/study/2021/book/01_clojure_brave_n_true/README.md

 Downloaded `pegthing` from: https://github.com/flyingmachine/pegthing

+> When you take the time to construct a rich data structure, it's easier
+> to perform useful operations.

 ### Chapter 6: Organizing Your Project: A Librarian’s Tale

 ### Chapter 7: Clojure Alchemy: Reading, Evaluation, and Macros